Double entry accounting: How it works for your business

 Advantages of double-entry bookkeeping

-• Improved accuracy: Because the books must balance, it's easier to spot errors.
-If debits don't equal credits, you know something needs to be fixed.
+- Improved accuracy: Spot errors easily because your books must balance.
+If debits don't equal credits, you know something needs fixing.

 Understanding the key principles of double-entry bookkeeping

-Duality is the core principle that every transaction affects your business in two ways.
-This dual impact maintains balance in your financial records:
+Duality is the core principle of double-entry bookkeeping: every transaction affects your business in two ways.
+This dual impact keeps your financial records balanced.

-• Taking a loan: Increases your debt but also increases your bank balance
+- Taking a loan: Increases your bank balance and increases your debt

 This dual recording supports the accounting equation: Assets = Liabilities + Equity.
 When entries are correct, your books balance automatically.
-When they're wrong, the imbalance shows you there's an error to fix.
+When they balance, you know your entries are correct.

 Your balance sheet displays this relationship clearly, showing how your assets are financed through either borrowed money (liabilities) or your own investment (equity).